kmkz/BOSS.github.io/index.md

 ## **Welcome to BOSS**

 At **BOSS**, we specialize in **Offensive and Defensive Security** consulting services.
-We combine deep technical expertise, a pragmatic approach, and a strategic mindset to help businesses, administrations, and SMEs strengthen their security posture in an ever-evolving threat landscape.
+We combine deep technical expertise, a pragmatic approach, and a strategic mindset to help SME/SMB, administrations, and businesses strengthen their security posture in an ever-evolving threat landscape.

 ---